basierend auf Bewertungen

 What exactly is COPD?

-COPD stands for “Chronic Obstructive Lung Disease” and is a chronic obstructive lung disease, of which around 384 million people worldwide currently suffer, in Germany approx. 10.6 million people are affected.
+COPD stands for “Chronic Obstructive Lung Disease” and is a chronic obstructive pulmonary disease, which currently affects approximately 384 million people worldwide and approximately 10.6 million people in Germany.

-It is a slowly developing chronic lung disease with persistent cough, mucus, sputum, shortness of breath (v.a under strain) and tightness in the chest.
+It is a chronic lung disease that develops slowly and is accompanied by persistent coughing, mucus, sputum, shortness of breath (especially during exertion) and a feeling of tightness in the chest.
 The airways are permanently narrow and inflamed.

 The starting point is usually chronic obstructive bronchitis.

-As a result of COPD, infections and the development of pulmonary emphysema (“bloated lung”) with overinflation and destruction of the lung tissue, especially the alveoli and possibly also to cor pulmonale (right heart failure).
+As a result of COPD, infections and the development of pulmonary emphysema (“bloated lung”) with overinflation and destruction of the lung tissue, especially the alveoli, and possibly also cor pulmonale (right heart failure) occur more frequently.

 In COPD, inflammation, oxidative stress and mucus hypersecretion cause the symptoms.